cityofaustin/atd-data-lake/docs/datasrc_bt.md

 ### Unmatched CSV Extract

 A proof-of-concept was created to extract `ready` Bluetooth IAF data to CSV.
-The Use Case #1 was intended to demonstrate an end-to-end path for extracting Bluetooth data from the Data Lake that could be in response to a public information request, or for other purposes of data analysis.
+Use Case #1 was intended to demonstrate an end-to-end path for extracting Bluetooth data from the Data Lake, such as would be used in response to a public information request or for other data analysis purposes.
 That code is `aws_transport/bt_extract_unm.py`.
 An example of its usage is:

 `python bt_extract_unm_csv.py -s "2019-03-23 08:00:00" -e "2019-03-23 09:00:00" -f congress`